 What about Stockin's Honey?

-We provide 4 kinds of Raw Honey: Wildflower, Alfalfa, Orange Blossom and Buckwheat.
+We provide 3 kinds of Raw Honey: Wildflower, Alfalfa and Orange Blossom.

 WILDFLOWER honey is our "catch-all" term for our various honeys, that are not gathered in a specific enough quantity to have its own label.
 Spring honey is usually light colored and will not crystallize quickly.
 Fall honey is usually darker and crystallizes quickly, sometimes even in the comb before it can be extracted.
 Therefore, our raw wildflower honey may vary in color and taste and texture, depending on the time of year it is collected,the floral sources available to the bees, and the length of time stored before it is bottled.
 The floral sources for wildflower are Dandelion, Wild Cherry, all kinds of fruit tree blossoms, Sumac, Locust, Tulip Poplar, Autumn Olive, Knapweed, Dutch clover, Sweet Clover, Basswood, Goldenrod, Japanese Bamboo, and Aster, to name a few.